This policy defines the way Welsh Revenue Authority (WRA) records and information should be managed.

 - the WRA can be accountable for their work after they have left

-- the WRA complies with the GDPR, Data Protection Act 2018 and Law Enforcement Directive (LED)
+- the WRA complies with the UK GDPR, Data Protection Act 2018 and Law Enforcement Directive (LED)

 - the WRA can respond to Freedom of Information and Subject Access Requests accurately and within the legal response times

 - the WRA does not incur unnecessary expenditure on records storage and staff time sorting out others’ records

 No WRA information should be retained by the leaver.

 When a relevant official (as defined by the TCMA) leaves the WRA, they remain bound by the confidentiality agreement they signed.